 You don’t need to have a big investment budget to make money, Canadian penny stocks are an attractive investment opportunity, and you can use them to work your way up to larger investments.
 Investment apps are also a popular option for first-timers looking for an easy way to get started with investments.

 Ditch your vehicle

 Your car can be a big drain on your finances, with fuel and maintenance costs factoring into a huge part of your monthly outgoings.
+Speed tickets can be also pretty expensive, and even if you driving with a radar detector – it is still risky.
 Why not pledge to use your car less?
 Doing this will not only help you save money on your car’s running costs, but it will also benefit the environment too.

 Walking or cycling to work or taking the bus/train could help you to save money overall, as well as free up some of that time usually spent in traffic to tackle your emails or other tasks you wouldn’t normally be able to do while driving.
 Using more active forms of travel like cycling will also help to make you fitter – meaning you can ditch that gym membership!